Zanecrc1/POLAR-SARS-CoV-2-Automation-for-OT-2/README.md

 # POLAR-SARS-CoV-2-Automation-for-OT-2
 ## Description
 This protocol automates the Pathogen-Oriented Low-Cost Assembly &amp; Re-Sequencing (POLAR) diagnostic SARS-CoV-2 test on the Opentrons OT-2 liquid handling platform.
+This protocol is a work in progress.
 <br>
 ## Hardware
 This protocol utilizes the following hardware: